Research Areas

 Open strategic questions for digital minds

 A current snapshot of strategic questions the digital minds field most needs to address.
 Covers what's robustly good to do under uncertainty, how AI safety and welfare interact, the legal and political status of digital minds, and the long-run trajectory of their creation.
-Forthcoming.

 Jacy Reese Anthis and Eze Paez · 2021